 Hiking brings you closer to nature, but it also creates a big challenge for your feet.
 Uneven terrain.
-Ascending and descending.
-Carrying a pack.
-Long hours on the trail racking up some mega mileage.
-Ensure your feet (and you) make it to the end of the trail by taking precautions prior to the start of your journey, beginning with your shoes and insoles.
+Up and down, carrying a pack, long hours on the trail.
+Ensure your feet make it to the end of the trail by taking precautions before to the start of your journey, beginning with your shoes and insoles.

 Choose Your Footwear Carefully